TDGLU/Regex-Tutorial/gist-template.md

 ### Grouping and Capturing

+Capturing groups are a way to treat multiple characters as a single unit.
+They are created by placing the characters to be grouped inside a set of parentheses.

 ### Bracket Expressions

+Bracket expressions can be used to match a single character or collating element.

 ### Greedy and Lazy Match

+There are two operation modes for quantifiers.

 ### Boundaries

+A word boundary is a position between a non word character, or at the beginning or end of a string if it begins or ends with a word character.

 ### Back-references

+Backreferences match the same text already matched by a group.

 ### Look-ahead and Look-behind